Related pages

-Penalties apply for driving an unregistered vehicle or operating an unregistered boat.
-If you're not sure that a vehicle or boat is registered, it's best to check.
+If you're not sure if a vehicle or boat is registered, it's best to check.

-To check a vehicle (including trailer, caravan or motorcycle), you'll need the plate number.
+To check a vehicle (such as a car, caravan, motorcycle or trailer), you'll need the plate number.

 To check a boat, you'll need the boat registration number.